Introduction

 • Gamma distribution allows flexible shape

-• Initial infections seeded near 1 (on natural scale)
+• Initial infections seeded near 1 with wide prior (sd=1.0 on log scale)

 3. Observation Model: Negative Binomial